The Huntsville Dining Guide

 Taqueria El Cazador aka the Taco Bus (3200 Governors Drive, Huntsville and more)

-What began as a bus (think pre-food truck) to grab authentic Mexican food, now has multiple permanent truck locations and brick and mortar reasturants so you can enjoy the real deal all over Huntsville and Madison County.
-Try the soft tacos with the double-ply corn tortillas, the tamales, street corn and a horchata.
+What began as a bus (think pre-food truck) to grab authentic Mexican food, now has multiple permanent truck locations and brick-and-mortar resturants so you can enjoy the real deal all over Huntsville and Madison County.
+Try the soft tacos with the double-ply corn tortillas, the tamales, street corn, and a horchata.

 Think we missed your favorite spot?
 We welcome you to nominate other restaurants for consideration here.